rambkk/nginx-compilation-and-configuration/README.md

 Need to compile nginx because the default installation is not good enough?
 This guild could be helpful.

 OS:
-CentOS
+- CentOS
-Ubuntu
+- Ubuntu

 Configuration:
-fcgiwrapper configuration (optional)
+- fcgiwrapper configuration (optional)
-mail (for imap, pop, and smtp proxy)
+- nginx mail module (for imap, pop, and smtp proxy)

 Auth methods (use any):
 - Built in nginx authentication